 Read Inverting the Pyramid to further improve your tactical knowledge and understanding.

-Provided below for each available player role (and its available duties) is:
+Provided below for each available player role (and its available duties) are:

 How to Choose Roles and Duties